Extended Convolution Bounds on the Fr\'{e}chet Problem: Robust Risk Aggregation and Risk Sharing

 Applying Theorem \ref{th:ra}, we immediately establish the claim. \end{proof} It is worth mentioning that Theorem A.1 of \cite{BLLW24} gives the following (lower) convolution bound

 It is shown in \cite{BLLW24} that \eqref{eq:convo11} is a sharp bound if each marginal distribution admits an increasing density below its ($r+s$)-quantile.
-However, it is not clear whether the bound is sharp for the case with decreasing densities on the lower-tail parts.
+However, it may be not sharp for the case with decreasing densities on the lower-tail parts; see the numerical example in \cite{BLLW24}.
 Our Theorem \ref{th:ral} fills in this gap by providing a bound which is sharp for the best case of $\RVaR$ if all marginal distributions admit decreasing densities on their lower-tail parts.
 This gap is actually significant because many commonly used distributions in finance and risk management have decreasing densities on their lower-tail parts, including exponential, Pareto, and some gamma and chi distributions.
 It is reasonable to expect that the bounds in Theorems \ref{th:ra} and \ref{th:ral} approximate the exact values whenever the marginals are close to satisfying the sharpness conditions.
-Moreover, our results in Theorems \ref{th:ra} and \ref{th:ral} are the building blocks to consider the worst case value of the difference between two $\RVaR$ in Section \ref{Sec:Robust}.
+Moreover, our results in Theorems \ref{th:ra} and \ref{th:ral} are the building blocks to consider the worst-case value of the difference between two $\RVaR$s in Section \ref{Sec:Robust}.

-Applying Proposition \ref{prop:ra_homo}, we immediately obtain a simplified sharp lower bound if the marginal distributions are homogeneous as below.
-For $\mu\in\M$, we denote by $\tilde{\mu}$ the distribution measure of $-X$ with $X\sim \mu$. \begin{proposition}[RVaR aggregation lower bound: homogeneous marginal] If $\mu\in \M$ has a decreasing density on its support, and $0\leq r < r+s<1$ with $\frac{s}{r+s}\leq nc_n(\tilde{\mu})$, then we have
+Applying Proposition \ref{prop:ra_homo}, we immediately obtain a simplified sharp lower bound if the marginal distributions are homogeneous as below. \begin{proposition}[RVaR aggregation lower bound: homogeneous marginal] If $\mu\in \M$ has a decreasing density on its support, and $0\leq r < r+s<1$ with $\frac{s}{r+s}\leq nc_n(\mu^{(r+s)-})$, then we have

 \end{proposition}